 Whether you are writing blog posts, Facebook Page notes, or you just want to create content for your newsletter; make sure it’s content your ideal client is going to want to read.
 These posts should account for about 30% of your newsletter content.

 Re-purpose some of Your Content

 Repurposing content actually goes both ways.
 You can either create the content for social media and then share it in your newsletter.
 Or you can create it for your newsletter and then share it on your Social Media sites.

-I consider my newsletter a round-up of sorts, but I also announce all my new products and services there first.
-So if you are not yet on my email list you can sign up now to ensure you get all the best information first!
-You can also use it to create special coupon codes or other incentives to get people to join your list too.
+I consider my newsletter a round-up of sorts, but I also typically announce all my new products and services there first.
+So if you are not yet on my email list then sign, up by entering your email into the sidebar to subscribe.
+You can also use your newsletter to create unique coupon codes or other incentives to get people to join your list too.
 Repurposed Social Media content should make up no more than about 20% of your newsletter.